davefowler/melcurial/mercurial_plan.md

   - `"main"`: respected for both; default `"main"` for Git, treated as `"default"` for Hg when absent.
   - Existing flags (e.g., `"update_strategy"`, `"require_add_confirmation"`, hooks) apply to both backends.
 - Env: `MEL_VCS` temporary override.

+### Documentation Updates Required

+#### Home Page (index.html)
+- Update the mission statement to mention both Git and Mercurial support
+- Add note about VCS auto-detection
+- Update installation instructions to mention Hg support
+- Consider adding a brief note about Hg-specific considerations

+#### Explained Page (explained.html) - Tabbed Interface
+- Add tabbed interface similar to index.html with "Git" and "Mercurial" tabs
+- Each code block should have tabs that switch between Git and Hg equivalent commands
+- All tabs on the page should be synchronized (single state for the entire page)
+- Default to Git tab (maintaining current behavior)
+- Add Hg-specific explanations where behavior differs
+- Include notes about Hg extensions (rebase, shelve) when relevant

+#### Config Page (config.html)
+- Add VCS-specific configuration options
+- Document Hg-specific settings like `hg_mode`
+- Update examples to show both Git and Hg contexts where relevant

 ### Implementation Steps (Milestones)
 1. **Introduce backend layer**